Battle of Marengo: French counter-attack

 However, Desaix, in charge of the force Bonaparte had detached southwards, had hastened his advance and reached a small road junction north of Cascina Grossa (3 km west of San Giuliano).
 Shortly before 5:00 pm, he reported to Bonaparte in person with the news that his force (6,000 men and 9 guns of Boudet's division) was not far behind.
 The story goes that, asked by Bonaparte what he thought of the situation, Desaix replied: "This battle is completely lost.
 However, there is time to win another."

 The French were fast to bring up and deploy the fresh troops in front of San Giuliano, and the Austrians were slow to mount their attack.
 Boudet and the 9ème Légère (9th Light Infantry Regiment) were quickly moved on to the exit from the main vine belt, where they surprised the head of Saint-Julien's column.
 As the Austrian infantry deployed on the south side of the road, the 9ème Légère conducted a steady withdrawal for 30 minutes back to Desaix's position.
 There he had placed GdB Louis Charles de Guénand's brigade on the north side while most of the remaining French army (Monnier and Lannes) were forming up north from there.
 The Austrians deployed three artillery batteries on the north side of the road supported by a dragoon regiment.
 GdB Auguste de Marmont massed the remaining French cannon against the Austrians as they advanced.
 Boudet's division advanced in line of brigades against the head of the Austrian column, defeating Saint-Julien's leading Austrian brigade.
-Zach brought forward GM Latterman's grenadier brigade in line and renewed the attack.
+Zach brought forward GM Lattermann's grenadier brigade in line and renewed the attack.
 Faced with a crisis, Napoleon sent Desaix forward again and ordered a cavalry charge requested by Desaix.
 The 9ème Légère halted to face the main Austrian advance and Marmont's guns blasted the Austrians with grapeshot at close range.
 Further back, an Austrian ammunition limber exploded.
 In the temporary heightening of confusion, Lattermann's formation was charged on its left flank by Kellermann's heavy cavalry (ca. 400 men) and disintegrated.
 At the decisive moment of the battle, Desaix was shot from his horse.
 Zach and at least 2,000 of his men were taken prisoners.